-Ken Paxton accused of threatening colleagues as his impeachment hearing begins
+Texas GOP Attorney General Ken Paxton impeached by Republican-controlled Statehouse

 The allegations against him became a part of the campaign, and Mr Paxton accused the Republican House leadership of working with Democrats to remove him from office.

-If the impeachment vote succeeds, Mr Paxton would be temporarily removed from his office as the issue head to the state Senate for a trial, where a number of his main allies, such as his wife, state Senator Angela Paxton, will be jurors.
+Mr Paxton will now be temporarily removed from office as the issue head to the state Senate for trial, where a number of his main allies, such as his wife, state Senator Angela Paxton, will be jurors.

+Governor Greg Abbott is now able to appoint a temporary replacement pending the trial.

 Join our commenting forum